Chocolate Bark Recipes With Coconut Oil and Agave Nectar

 - Remove the slab of bark from its container and break it into pieces by hand.

-- Optional - store the bark in the refrigerator until the next day for the best result.
+- Store the bark in the refrigerator until the next day for the best taste (unless you like the taste of the just-made bark)

 If you want to omit the nut butter in the above recipe, add the cocoa and agave nectar to 1/2 cup (six tablespoons) of coconut oil.